jakejs/jake/README.md

     desc('This creates the bar directory for use with the foo-minified.js file-task.');
     directory('bar');

+This task will create the directory when used as a prerequisite for a file-task, or when run from the command-line.

 ### Namespaces

 Use `namespace` to create a namespace of tasks to perform.
 Call it with two arguments: